-Gainsborough’s House is the childhood home of Thomas Gainsborough RA (1727 – 1788), now a museum with an outstanding collection of his work.
-The museum and gallery is currently closed for a major redevelopment and refurbishment project and will re-open in late spring 2022 with three new galleries, landscape studio, Grade I listed house, crinkle-crankle walled garden, café and shop.
+Gainsborough’s House is the childhood home of one of Britain’s most important artists.
+The international centre for Thomas Gainsborough RA (1727 - 1788) is a hub for heritage and culture with an outstanding collection of his work.
+The museum and gallery have recently re-opened after a transformational redevelopment.
+You will be able to see Gainsborough’s masterpieces, exhibitions of international appeal and a landscape studio with panoramic views, alongside the Grade I listed house, crinkle-crankle walled garden, The Watering Place café and shop.

 mail@gainsborough.org